Xtreme Long Drive™

 Any amateur or professional player over the age of 18 is eligible.
 Amateurs must declare their Amateur Status and thereby waive any rights to a purse to maintain their amateur status.
 We follow the USGA Guidelines regarding Amateur Status.
 HERE.
 See also Rule 1.2 below..

 Any amateur player may enter an XLD™ competition and protect their amateur status by declaring said amateur status upon entry thereby waiving rights to any share of the purse.
 Any player who fails to properly declare amateur status shall be considered a professional long driver.
 (Only players over the age of 18 may be classified as professionals)

 1.3 League and Regional (Series) Tournaments

-XLD™ Series Championship points and WLD World Ranking points are only allocated for specified XLD” Tour “Series” events.
-Thsoe Series events are restricted to ULD™ Regional Majors for the 2019/2020 season (September 1, 2019 – August 31st, 2020).
+XLD™ World Championship points are only allocated for specified XLD” Tour “Series” events.
+Those Series events are restricted to ULD™ Regional Majors for the 2019/2020 season (September 1, 2019 – August 31st, 2020).

 ULD™ League Beta Events for XLD™

-XLD™ competition will begin at the league level across all Ultimate Long Drive territories beginning September1, 2020.
+XLD™ competition will begin at the league level across all Ultimate Long Drive territories beginning September, 2020.